-Providers should note that the Fraud Awareness module has been developed to cater for the delivery of all employment services.
-It is not a substitute for any tailored internal fraud training Providers make available to their Personnel.
+Providers should note that the Fraud and Corruption training module has been developed to cater for the delivery of all employment services.
+It is not a substitute for any tailored internal Fraud and Corruption training Providers make available to their Personnel.
 Providers must consider the nature of the employment services they are delivering and Personnel interaction with those employment services.
-Where required, the Provider must supplement the Fraud Awareness module with its own additional fraud training, within the timeframes above.
+Where required, the Provider must supplement the Fraud and Corruption training module with its own additional Fraud and Corruption training, within the timeframes above.

 1.4.2.
-Fraud Awareness Module
+Fraud and Corruption Training Module

-The Department's Fraud Awareness module explains:
+The Department's Fraud and Corruption training module explains:

-- what fraud and corruption is

-- why people commit fraud, its impact and consequence

-- unauthorised access, inadvertent access and conflict of interest

-- the legal framework around fraud; and

-- how to report fraud and corruption.
+- what Fraud and Corruption is - why people commit Fraud and Corruption, its impact and consequence - unauthorised access, inadvertent access and conflict of interest - the legal framework around Fraud and Corruption; and - how to report Fraud and Corruption.